-The GSP and each five-year assessment report will include an evaluation of the monitoring networks, including a determination of uncertainty and whether there are data gaps that could affect the ability of the Plan to achieve the sustainability goal for the Subbasin.
-Evaluation of data gaps must consider whether the spatial and temporal coverage of data is sufficient and whether monitoring sites provide reliable and representative data.
-The description of identified data gaps will include the location and basis for determining data gaps in the monitoring network as well as local issues and circumstances that limit or prevent monitoring.
-These data gaps will be addressed by describing steps that will be taken to fill data gaps before the next five-year assessment, including the location and purpose of newly added or installed monitoring sites.
+- 1511 data gaps will include the location and basis for determining data gaps in the monitoring network - as well as local issues and circumstances that limit or prevent monitoring.
+These data gaps will - be addressed by describing steps that will be taken to fill data gaps before the next five-year - assessment, including the location and purpose of newly added or installed monitoring sites.

-3.4.3 Reporting Monitoring Data to the Department (23 CCR § 354.40, § 352.4)
+1515 3.4.3 Reporting Monitoring Data to the Department (23 CCR § 354.40, § 352.4)

-Monitoring data will be stored in the data management system and a copy of the monitoring data will be included in each Annual Report submitted electronically to DWR.
-All reporting standards and information shall follow the guidelines outlined in 23 CCR § 352.4.
+- 1516 Monitoring data will be stored in the data management system and a copy of the monitoring - 1517 data will be included in each Annual Report submitted electronically to DWR.
+All reporting - 1518 standards and information shall follow the guidelines outlined in 23 CCR § 352.4.

-3.4.4 Monitoring Networks Summary
+1519 3.4.4 Monitoring Networks Summary

-The SMC monitoring networks were developed leveraging current and ongoing monitoring to assess minimum thresholds.
-A summary of the existing and potential expansion of the monitoring networks is presented in Table 3.4.4-1 and locations of the monitoring wells along with who monitors them and monitoring frequency are show in Figure 3.3.4-1.
+1520 The SMC monitoring networks were developed leveraging current and ongoing monitoring to 1521 assess minimum thresholds.
+A summary of the existing and proposed expansion of the 1522 monitoring networks is presented in Table 3.4.4-1.

-3.4.4.1 Groundwater level and storage
+1523 3.4.4.1 Groundwater level and storage

-The groundwater levels monitoring network combined with the current DWR CASGEM network serves as basis for assessing all SMCs with the exception of water quality.
-All 36 wells that have been selected for the immediate levels monitoring network, which cover discreet locations as well as shallow, medium and deep levels of the aguifer, are either existing SVGMD monitoring wells that are currently monitored by SVGMD or wells included in the CASGEM network and monitored by DWR twice per year.
+1524 The groundwater levels monitoring network combined with the current DWR CASGEM network serves as basis for assessing all SMCs with the exception of water quality.
+All 36 wells that 1525 1526 have been selected for the immediate levels monitoring network, which cover discreet locations as well as shallow, medium and deep levels of the aquifer, are either existing SVGMD 1527 1528 monitoring wells that are currently monitored by SVGMD or wells included in the CASGEM 1529 network and monitored by DWR twice per year.
 The current minimum monitoring frequency of twice each year (spring and fall) is retained for the well included in the CASGEM network.
-For the district wells, a minimum of twice per year is suggested for all the wells, with a subset of wells monitored more frequently during the irrigation season (already ongoing with the current monitoring effort).
-Two recently installed multi-completion DWR wells (DMW7 and DMW8) include pressure transducers for continuous monitoring.
-Criteria for these new wells have not yet been established, but they will be included among the RMPs in the 5-years update.
-If funding is secured, level sensors and telemetry could be added to a subset of the wells to enhance the frequency of monitoring and remove the need for monitoring site visits.
+For 1530 1531 the district wells, a minimum of 2x/year is suggested for all the wells, with a subset of wells 1532 monitored more frequently during the irrigation season (already ongoing with the current monitoring effort).
+Two of multi-completion DWR wells recently installed include pressure 1533 1534 transducers for continuous monitoring.
+If funding is secured, level sensors and telemetry could 1535 be added to a subset of the wells to enhance the frequency of monitoring and remove the need 1536 for monitoring site visits.
 Groundwater storage uses the levels monitoring network as a proxy and has no additional requirements.
+1537

-3.4.4.2 Groundwater quality
+1538 3.4.4.2 Groundwater quality

-The 17 existing wells selected for the water quality monitoring network are part of the GAMA system.
+1539 The 17 existing wells selected for the water quality monitoring network are part of the GAMA 1540 system.
 They are regularly monitored as municipal wells, but the frequency varies.
-The program seeks to augment the GAMA wells with six additional wells (five existing domestic wells and at least one of the two new monitoring wells installed by DWR, DMW7 and DMW8), for additional coverage in areas where septic tanks may affect groundwater quality and where boron and arsenic may create future problems.
-For the 6 new wells, TDS, Nitrate, Boron and Arsenic will be monitored every two years for the first 5 years.
-If no problems are shown, the frequency will drop to once every three years.
-The results will be complemented with the ongoing monitoring undertaken by public health for the municipal wells mentioned above and included in the GAMA program.
-The monitoring plan will be augmented as needed if constituents will exceed the criteria or if specific increasing trends in the constituents' concentration are observed.
+The program 1541 seeks to augment the GAMA wells with six additional wells (five existing and one monitoring 1542 well currently being installed by DWR), for additional coverage in areas where septic tanks may affect groundwater quality and where boron and arsenic may create future problems.
+For the 6 1543 1544 new wells, TDS, Nitrate, Boron and Arsenic will be monitored twice per year.
+The results will be 1545 complemented with the ongoing monitoring undertaken by public health for the municipal wells.
+1546 The monitoring plan will be augmented as needed if constituents will exceed the criteria or if 1547 specific increasing trends in the constituents concentration are observed.

-3.4.4.3 Interconnected surface water and GDEs
+1548 3.4.4.3 Interconnected surface water and GDEs